Chromosome conformation capture: ChIP-loop

 ChIP-loop combines 3C with ChIP-seq to detect interactions between two loci of interest mediated by a protein of interest.
 The ChIP-loop may be useful in identifying long-range cis-interactions and trans interaction mediated through proteins since frequent DNA collisions will not occur.

 Genome wide methods

 ChIA-PET combines Hi-C with ChIP-seq to detect all interactions mediated by a protein of interest.
 HiChIP was designed to allow similar analysis as ChIA-PET with less input material.

+Restriction enzyme vs non-sequence specific endonuclease

+The endonuclease used in these assays is important.
+This is because data are only generated from the endonuclease cut sites the choice of enzyme determines the maximum potential resolution of the assay.

+3C methods initially used restriction endonucleases which cut with specific recognition sequences.
+The early 3C and Hi-C used 6-cutter restriction enzymes, such as HindIII, which cut approximately every 4096 base pairs.
+Subsequently, 4-cutter enzymes such as DpnII were used, particularly in 4C and Capture-C assays and these were later adopted widely in Hi-C methods.
+These cut approximately every 254 base pairs and afford a 16-fold potential increase in resolution.

+Subsequently, non-sequence specific endonucleases have been introduced which allow an increase in potential resolution, providing deep enough datasets can be generated.
+Micrococcal nuclease based 3C was first developed by the Rando lab in yeast and has subsequently been adapted for mammalian cells.
+These allow a substantial increase in resolution and even potentially allow contacts between individual DNA binding proteins to be resolved.

 Biological impact

 3C methods have led to a number of biological insights, including the discovery of new structural features of chromosomes, the cataloguing of chromatin loops, and increased understanding of transcriptional regulation mechanisms (the disruption of which can lead to disease).

 3C methods have demonstrated the importance of spatial proximity of regulatory elements to the genes that they regulate.
 For example, in tissues that express globin genes, the β-globin locus control region forms a loop with these genes.
 This loop is not found in tissues where the gene is not expressed.
 This technology has further aided the genetic and epigenetic study of chromosomes both in model organisms and in humans.

 These methods have revealed large-scale organization of the genome into topologically associating domains (TADs), which correlate with epigenetic markers.
 Some TADs are transcriptionally active, while others are repressed.
 Many TADs have been found in D. melanogaster, mouse and human.
 Moreover, CTCF and cohesin play important roles in determining TADs and enhancer-promoter interactions.
 The result shows that the orientation of CTCF binding motifs in an enhancer-promoter loop should be facing to each other in order for the enhancer to find its correct target.